 While hormones do require a prescription to obtain from your pharmacy, they are not the same as prescription medications.

-Prescription medications are man-made medications which have some desired effect on the body.
+Prescription medications are man-made medications that have some desired effect on the body.

 But, they differ from hormones in one very important way, they are not natively found inside of the body which means they are a foreign substance.